 In addition, we gather information regarding the volume and timing of access to our website by collecting information on the date, time, and website pages accessed by visitors to the website.
 We do this so we can improve the content of our website, and this information is not shared with other organizations.
 Again, only aggregate information is collected and individual visitors’ personal information is not identified.

-If you choose to share personal information with us by sending us a message, or filling out an electronic form with personal information, we will use the information only for the purposes you authorized or in support of college-sponsored programs.
-Some of the information may be shared with third parties through which we contract for certain services such as on-line payment processors and loan servicers, but we will not disclose the information to other third parties or government agencies, unless required to so by state or federal law or in support of College-sponsored programs.
+If you choose to share personal information with us by sending us a message, or filling out an electronic form with personal information, we will use the information only for the purposes you authorized or in support of university-sponsored programs.
+Some of the information may be shared with third parties through which we contract for certain services such as on-line payment processors and loan servicers, but we will not disclose the information to other third parties or government agencies, unless required to so by state or federal law or in support of university-sponsored programs.

 If we are required to disclose information about you by law, we will make every effort to notify you of the disclosure in advance.